 National Junior Honor Society

 Membership in LMS’s chapter of NJHS is open to those students who meet the required standards in five areas of evaluation: scholarship, leadership, service, citizenship, and character.
-Standards for selection are established by the national office of NJHS and have been revised to meet our local chapter needs.
-Students are selected to be members by a 5-member Faculty Council, appointed by the principal, which bestows this honor upon qualified students on behalf of the faculty of our school each spring.
+Standards for selection are established by the national office of NJHS.

-Following notification a formal induction ceremony is held at the school to recognize all the newly selected members.
-Once inducted, new members are required to maintain the same level of performance or better in all five criteria that led to their selection.
-This obligation includes regular attendance at chapter meetings held monthly during the school year, and participation in the chapter service learning project(s).
+A formal induction ceremony is held at the school to recognize all newly selected members.
+Once inducted, members are required to maintain the same level of performance in all five areas of evaluation that led to their selection.
+This obligation includes regular attendance at chapter meetings, held monthly during the school year, and participation in the chapter service learning project(s).
 In addition, students will be responsible for $15 dues per year.
 Students or parents who have questions regarding the selection process or membership obligations can contact the chapter advisors Mrs. Laura Breeding and Ms. Jennifer DeVore at Lockerman Middle School (410) 479-2760.

 Orchestra Club meets each Wednesday from 2:45 – 4:00 in the band room.
 This club is open to both beginners and students who have experience playing an instrument.
 The club leader is Martha Mancuso.